-He is a banking and business management veteran of more than 35 years plus; a well-known and recognized individual for his wide circuit in handling and managing relationships of global multi-national companies, financial institutions and local corporate as well as public sector state agencies and government-linked companies.
-He has proven an exemplary track record in areas of credit and risk management, global transaction services, capital markets, corporate finance, derivatives and treasury products in his years of services with global banking institutions such as Citibank, ABN-AMRO Bank and Deutsche Bank.
-He also had served as a Senior General Manager of Malaysia Nasional Insurance for a period of one year before joining H2O Capital Sdn Bhd as its Advisor and Director where he served for 6 years before leaving the company in 2008 to take up the position as the Head of Global Corporate and Financial Institutions for the Commercial Bank of Qatar, (a Stock Company of Qatar) in Doha, Qatar.
-Apart from his role as Head of Global Corporate and Financial Institutions, he also oversees the International Syndication portfolios and Corporate Finance transactions as well as Remedial, Recovery Management primarily restructuring and reconstructing credit/debt defaults.
-In addition, he was also entrusted with the responsibility of overseeing Audit, Risk management, Corporate Governance and Compliance where he was exposed to the aspects of another regional market covering the Middle East and North Africa.
+He is a banking and business management veteran of more than 35 years plus and a well-known and recognised individual for his wide circuit in handling and managing relationships of global multi-national companies, financial institutions and local corporations as well as public sector state agencies and government-linked companies.
+He has a proven exemplary track record in areas of credit and risk management, global transaction services, capital markets, corporate finance, derivatives and treasury products in his years of services with global banking institutions such as Citibank, ABN-AMRO Bank and Deutsche Bank.
+He also served as a senior general manager of Malaysia Nasional Insurance for a period of one year before joining H2O Capital Sdn Bhd as its advisor and director where he served for 6 years before leaving the company in 2008 to take up the position as the Head of Global Corporate and Financial Institutions for the Commercial Bank of Qatar, (a Stock Company of Qatar) in Doha, Qatar.
+Apart from his role as Head of Global Corporate and Financial Institutions, he also oversaw the international syndication portfolios and corporate finance transactions which included remedial, recovery management primarily restructuring and reconstructing credit/debt defaults.
+In addition, he was also entrusted with the responsibility of overseeing audit, risk management, corporate governance and compliance where he was exposed to the aspects of another regional market covering the Middle East and North Africa.

 He left Commercial Bank of Qatar in 2013.
-In 2014, he was made the Advisor and ASEAN Regional Representative of Bridgeway Finance Limited, United Kingdom; and in the same year was also appointed as Advisor to COGE Global Ventures Sdn Bhd (where he has since resigned from the two positions in December 2018).
-In August 2017, he was appointed as Director of Leverage3 Consulting Sdn Bhd; and Director of Business Development of Premium Capital Partners Sdn Bhd, a nonbank lender pioneer in General Insurance Premium financing business of extending credit to policyholders ("insured") to pay insurance premium.
+In 2014, he was made the advisor and ASEAN Regional Representative of Bridgeway Finance Limited, United Kingdom; and in the same year was also appointed as advisor to COGE Global Ventures Sdn Bhd (where he has since resigned from the two positions in December 2018).
+In August 2017, he was appointed as director of Leverage3 Consulting Sdn Bhd and director of business development of Premium Capital Partners Sdn Bhd, a nonbank lender pioneer in General Insurance Premium financing business of extending credit to policyholders ("insured") to pay insurance premium.

-In August 2018, he was appointed as Director and Responsible Person (RP) of Crowd Sense Sdn Bhd, a Recognized Market Operator (RMO) for Peer-to-Peer (P2P) Crowd Financing under its digital platform 'cofundr.com.my' which is supervised and governed by Securities Commission Malaysia.
+In August 2018, he was appointed as director and Responsible Person (RP) of Crowd Sense Sdn Bhd, a Recognised Market Operator (RMO) for Peer-to-Peer (P2P) Crowd Financing under its digital platform 'cofundr.com.my' which is supervised and governed by Securities Commission Malaysia.